 Youth Music: Exchanging Notes

-Can young people involved in musical activities those at risk of low attainment or exclusion?
+Can getting young people involved in musical activities help those at risk of low attainment or exclusion?
 The Exchanging Notes project set out to find this out, and look at how the quality of music teaching could be improved to make it more effective.

 Exchanging Notes is a four-year research programme, pioneering new partnerships between schools and music education providers.
 The programme, funded by Youth Music, began in September 2014.
 Seven projects have been funded over the four years with grants totaling £1,195,308.